yashashree0705/gdg-7-days-of-code/README.md

 ### Daily Challenge Points:

 - Submitting a correct solution before the deadline grants full points.
-- Late submissions may earn partial points (optional).
+- Late submissions may earn partial points.
 - The mini-hackathon on 25th November will have its own point weightage for two problems.

 ### Points Distribuation